Speech Therapy

 What are speech sound disorders?

 Does your child have difficulty pronouncing sounds?
-Does this make their speech hard to understand?
+Is your childβs speech hard to understand?
 Learning to speak is a complex process.
 Children may produce sounds incorrectly at first, but errors should self-correct with maturity.
-When a child is unable to self-correct and/or errors persist beyond a certain age, a SSD may be identified.
+When a child is unable to self-correct and/or errors persist beyond a certain age, a speech sound disorder (SSD) may be identified.

 Children may experience difficulty with articulation, how sounds are physically produced, or phonology, the rules and patterns of how sounds are organized.
 Articulation and phonological disorders are characterized as developmental disabilities.
 A child who has difficulty planning and coordinating movements may be diagnosed with apraxia, which is considered a motor or neurological disorder.